 - Indicates the number of unpulled commits on the status bar.

 - Flags potential merge conflicts if you've modified the same file as someone else.

-Options to continue working in a more powerful environment.
+When working with GitHub repositories, you have several options to continue working in a more powerful environment.

-When you choose Continue Working on... from the Command Palette or from the remote indicator, you're presented the option to continue your work locally, in a container volume (if you have the Remote - Containers extension), or in GitHub Codespaces.
+When you choose Continue Working On... from the Command Palette or from the remote indicator, you're presented the option to continue your work locally, in a container volume (if you have the Remote - Containers extension), or in GitHub Codespaces.

 When you work in a traditional git workflow (i.e.

 git clone), files are saved to your computer’s local file system.
-But when working with Remote Repositories, the code doesn’t live on your local computer: it’s still just on GitHub.
+But when working with GitHub Repositories, the code doesn’t live on your local computer: it’s still just on GitHub.
 You work with the code through a virtual file system, which is an abstraction that simulates having local files while getting the content from somewhere else; GitHub in this case.
 When you open a workspace on a virtual file system, it’s known as a virtual workspace.

 There are certain limitations while working with virtual workspaces:

 - While your code doesn't live on your computer, your edits do.
 If you want to access your changes in GitHub or on another machine, make sure you commit.